You feel frustrated and upset. You have tried to express your feelings to your partner but he goes on the defensive the moment you do.

 Get expert help dealing with a partner who gets defensive whenever you try to tell him how you feel.
-You may want to speak to someone via RelationshipHero.com for quality relationship advice at its most convenient.
+You may want to speak to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.

 1. Start a conversation with something positive and calm him down.